 “Work was commenced on the railway line from Gore, Mataura to Clinton on McMinanini’s contract a month ago, and 40 men are now employed at the Mataura end.
 Should sufficient labour be obtainable, the contractor hopes to finish the work within eighteen months.
 “Bruce Herald, 20 November 1874

 A majority of Polish immigrants, from the ship’s Palmerston, Reichstag, Sussex, and Scimitar, found work on the various sections along the Southern Trunk line.
 As the railway work on the Taieri drew near to completion, families who remained in the area found work on neighbouring farms or acquired small pockets of land for themselves.
-The rest followed the railway construction south first settling around Waipahi finally establishing a settlement north of Gore.
+The rest followed the railway construction south, first settling around Waipahi and finally establishing a settlement just north of Gore.
 Here construction proceeded between Gore and Clinton attracting a new wave of people to the district.

 Hugh Smith, an old timer from Gore, in his recollections recalls:

 “During the years 1875-76-77 the railway was being built from Gore eastwards towards Clinton.
 One man had the contract for this whole section to Clinton, but he seemed to let the work out in sub-contracts of a mile or so.
 Therefore, one could see tents here and there along the route.
 For the portion of line between Gore and Pukerau most of the men seemed to live mostly at Gore or Germantown.”
 “Many of the workers,” Mr. Smith recalled, “were Germans or Poles, and their speech and ways were so different from ours that it afforded great scope for district discussion.
 If you went near the line you could hear them jabbering in their own language…”

 “The application for deferred payment sections on McNabs run at Mataura are numerous, as the land is of good quality.
 “Bruce Herald, 12 February 1875